 How it Works

 Our AI builds your schedule.
 Our scheduling team checks every draft.
 Your manager approves.
-Scheduling workload drops from 8 to 12 hours a week to 1 to 2.
+Scheduling drops from the 8 to 12 hours a week managers tell us it takes, to 1 to 2 hours of review.

 Simple handoff